 Are you a houseplant lover like me?
 If you are, then you’re in the right place!
 Even if you only have 2 or 3 houseplants, at some point they’ll appreciate some nourishment.
 Fertilizing indoor plants keeps them healthy and helps them to grow strong.

-Now that my houseplant collection has grown by leaps (60+ and counting!), I decided it was a good idea to start a fertilizer regime to up the ante on the nourishment factor to make it easier on my green babies and show them some love in this hot, dry climate.
+Now that my houseplant collection has grown by leaps (60+ and counting!), I decided it was a good idea to start a fertilizer regime to up the ante on the nourishment factor.
+I want to make it easier for my green babies and show them some love in this hot, dry climate.

-I use the other 2 foods once a month starting in April and end the process in October.
-One month I’ll use Maxsea, the next month Eleanor’s, and the next Maxsea, etc. Both are water-soluble fertilizers.
+I use 2 fertilizers once a month starting in early March and ending the process at the end of October.
+One month I’ll use Maxsea, the next month Grow Big, and the next Maxsea, etc. Both are water-soluble fertilizers.

 Many of the houseplant fertilizers say you can feed with every watering but I feel once a month for 7 months is enough.

-3 Ways to Fertilize Houseplants
+3 Ways I Feed Houseplants

 This is the way I’ve fed my houseplants for years.
 I now use a locally produced worm compost as well as a local compost.
 Both are organic and provide beneficial micro-organisms to increase microbial activity in the soil.